 An earnings-related daily allowance is composed of a basic portion, the earnings-related portion and child increases.
-The basic portion is equal to the amount of the basic daily allowance confirmed annually according to the National Pensions Index.
-In 2015, the basic daily allowance is $\in$ 32.80.
+The basic portion is equal to the amount of the basic unemployment allowance confirmed annually according to the National Pensions Index.
+In 2019, the basic unemployment allowance is \in 32.40.
 The earnings-related portion is 45 per cent of the difference between the person's daily salary and the aforementioned basic portion.
-If the monthly salary exceeds what is referred to as a culmination point which, in 2015, was €3,116.00, the amount of the earnings-related portion for the part that exceeds this is 20 per cent.
+If the monthly salary exceeds what is referred to as a culmination point which, in 2019, was €3,078.00, the amount of the earnings-related portion for the part that exceeds this is 20 per cent.
 Any dependent children under 18 entitle the person to a child increase.
 The maximum amount of a full earnings-related daily allowance, child increases included, may amount to 90 per cent of the daily salary that serves as the basis for the daily allowance.

-An earnings-related daily allowance may furthermore be increased for a maximum period of 90 days, provided that the applicant has a sufficiently lengthy employment history, or for a maximum period of 200 days, provided that the applicant participates in the service promoting employment agreed upon with the TE Office.
+An earnings-related daily allowance may furthermore be increased for a maximum period of 200 days, provided that the applicant participates in the service promoting employment agreed with the TE Office.